No Products in the Cart

 Explain the Reason for Your Tardiness

 If you’re close to your recipient, no explanation is likely needed.
 But for business contacts and similarly reserved recipients, providing a reason can help smooth things over.

 One caveat.
 If your excuse is a lousy one, don’t include it.
 It can do more harm than good.
 For instance, you don’t want to say, “I thought you wouldn’t care if I sent a thank you, so I didn’t bother,” or “Your gift has been sitting at the bottom of our closet, unopened for the last few months.
 We’re just now getting around to opening it.”
 Be aware of how your recipient might react to your reason, and skip it if it’s likely negative.
 You might say:

-“I wanted to thank you for helping us move months ago, but we’ve been swamped with unpacking, cleaning, and organizing — not to mention selling our old house.”
+“I wanted to thank you for helping us move months ago, and for your hospitality, but we’ve been swamped with unpacking, cleaning, and organizing — not to mention selling our old house.”

 “I wanted to thank you for the lovely picture frame you sent.
 It was a very thoughtful gift.
 I would have sent this earlier, but somehow your package got left in the trunk when we moved all of the gifts from the event location, and we just now found it.”

 When You Should Send Out Cards